LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/why-templates.rst

 A **template** provides the general structure for a web page.
 It identifies where different elements get placed on the page, but it does NOT fill them with content.

-Think of a template as an outline for what we want the page to look like.
-No details yet, just defined spaces where information needs to be added.
+Think of a template as an outline for a web page.
+Any page made with a particular template includes its elements and follows its rules.
+If we add content to the template or modify it in some way, all pages made with that template will also reflect the changes.

 Let's see how using a template makes our lives easier.